 - Paying for the repairs

-As per theWater Utility Bylaw, the owner is responsible to "maintain such Water Service Connections in a state of good repair, with sufficient protection from freezing, free form leakage, or other water loss."
+Per theWater Utility Bylaw, the owner is responsible to 'maintain such Water Service Connections in a state of good repair, with sufficient protection from freezing, free form leakage, or other water loss.'
 The City requires repairs to be made within 15 days or a remedial order may be issued.

-To learn more about who is responsible for water lines, visit Water Service Lines in Calgary.
+To learn more about water line responsibilities, visit Water Service Lines in Calgary.

 Who should I call to get my water service leak fixed?

-When hiring a contractor, we recommend that you:
+When hiring a contractor, The City suggests that you: